 Cutting your outgoings

-If you are still paying a mortgage, you may be able to get help towards the interest (Support for Mortgage Interest) – although under Government proposals this may be repayable from April 2018.
+If you are still paying a mortgage, you may be able to get help towards the interest (Support for Mortgage Interest) – although this is repayable with interest if you sell or transfer ownership of your home.

 You may also be able to apply for a reduction in your council tax if you are the only adult in the home (single person discount) or your home has certain features to enable a disabled adult or child to live there.
 If you rent your home, you may also be able to claim housing benefit.